-The over use of large images on a website can really effect the load performance.
-If your web page has 20 1mb files this will drastically decrease your load speed as the image resolution is too high for browsers to load quickly.
+The overuse of large images on a website can really affect the load performance.
+If your web page has 20 1MB files this will drastically decrease your load speed as the image resolution is too high for browsers to load quickly.

 3. Responsive on all screen sizes

-Having a website that looks incredible on desktop is all well and good, but how does it hold up on mobile?
+Having a website that looks incredible on a desktop is all well and good, but how does it hold up on mobile?
 On tablet?
 You may think that a cluttered web design on mobile isn’t a massive issue, but with mobile internet usage rising more and more every year, the only way to stay ahead of the curve is to ensure your website maintains its design integrity on tablet and mobile as well.

 Most searches for paid services are completed via mobile internet access these days.
 So ensuring your mobile experience is as clean, crisp and straightforward as your desktop experience has never been more apparent.

 4. CTA’s That are Big, Bold & Beautiful

-Most business websites have an end game, a main goal, which is usually trying to get the users to buy a product, contact for a service, sign up for a newsletter etc…
+Most business websites have an end game, the main goal, which is usually trying to get the users to buy a product, contact for a service, sign up for a newsletter etc…

-Call to actions (CTA’s) are usually links to get the user to action whatever it is you’re trying to get them to action.
+Call to action (CTA’s) are usually links to get the user to action whatever it is you’re trying to get them to action.
 So, whether this is buying a product or getting in touch, the placement, design and use of these links is essential & needs to stand out.

 UX web design practices are essentially a deeper meaning for how you get users to action what you want them to on your site.
 I mean the roll itself can go so much deeper in terms of research and marketing data analysis but in its rawest form, it is working out how quickly you can get your user from A to B without losing interest.

 Need Help With Your Web Design Practices and Development?

 We’re a full-service marketing and web design agency in Hampshire.
 If you’d like some help creating the perfect website for your business, contact us today!